emiliodicaprio/xhptdc8_babel/util/README.md

 ```

 #### Sample YAML with features
-This sample shows how to use Anchors and Aliases, as well as the how it is possible to just modify an element in the middle of the array.
+This sample shows how to use Anchors and Aliases, as well as how it is possible to just modify an element in the middle of the array.
 ```YAML
 threshold : &COMMON_THRESHOLD "120" # Anchor
 trigger_threshold : &CMOS # Another anchor